dzepp2020/Bind-Docker/README.md

 # Bind-Docker
-ICS Bind Container that runs an ICS Bind server which is bootstraped to root domain servers with the following:
+ICS Bind Container that runs an recursive ICS Bind DNS server which is bootstraped to root domain servers.
+This should be fully funciontal and also allow the user to explore the following:

 * Zone Overrides (highjack a zone)